lightpoichich/baserow/docs/patterns/jobs.md

   the backend.
 * if a job is picked by a Celery worker sanity checks will be performed and:
     * if a job has not been started yet, `run_asyc_job` won't start this job.
-    * if a job is being processed, job's handling will check if job's state wasn't set to
-      `cancelled` state in the cache.
-If the state has been set, the task should stop execution of the task immediately.
-If not, the state will be updated with current job's state in the worker.
+    * If a job is running, it will check the state in the cache every time just before updating the progress percentage.
+If the job has been canceled, a `JobCancelled` exception is raised, stopping the job execution.
+If the canceled state is not set, the job will update the state in the cache so that the UI can properly monitor the progress.

 ### Job cleanup